Modafinil is a powerful nootropic and eugeroic drug (a drug that promotes wakefulness).

 It’s imperative that anybody experiencing these symptoms visits a medical doctor immediately.

 Modafinil is a popular medication for promoting wakefulness and improving productivity.
-Although rare, there are some side effects that can occur from taking modafinil.
+Although rare, some side effects can occur from taking modafinil.

 The most common side effects are insomnia and headaches.
-These side effects and most of the others are the result of an overstimulation of the central nervous system and dehydration.
+These side effects and most of the others are the results of overstimulation of the central nervous system and dehydration.